+- Regulated and utility industry background

+- ✓ Audit / financial / risk oversight expertise

 - ✓ Diverse Board composition

-- ✓ Technology and cybersecurity knowledge
+- Technology and cybersecurity knowledge

 - Experience with sustainability matters, including risks and opportunities of climate change

 - ✓ Human capital management

-- Audit / financial / risk oversight expertise

-- Regulated and utility industry background

 Included in each director nominee's biography that follows are career highlights and other public directorships, along with the key qualifications, skills and expertise that we believe each director contributes to the Board.
-Our Board considered all of these factors, as well as the results of our annual Board evaluation, when deciding to re-nominate these directors.
+Our Board considered all of these factors, as well as the results of our annual Board evaluation, when deciding to nominate these directors.

-2024 DIRECTOR NOMINEES FOR ELECTION
+2025 DIRECTOR NOMINEES FOR ELECTION

-The following 12 individuals have been nominated for election to the Board of Directors at the 2024 Annual Meeting of Stockholders.
+The following 13 individuals have been nominated for election to the Board of Directors at the 2025 Annual Meeting of Stockholders.
 Biographical information for each director nominee is set forth below.
-Ages are as of January 18, 2024, the date each person was designated as a nominee of the Board for election at the Meeting.
+Ages are as of January 16, 2025, the date each person was designated as a nominee of the Board for election at the Meeting.